BerenMillidge/exploration-baselines/README.md

 ## SparseDoublePendulum

-Only yield a reward if agent reaches upright position (given some threshold).
+Yield a reward of +1 if agent reaches upright position (given some threshold).
+This is a continuous action version of `Acrobot`.

-> The Acrobot environment is also modified to have continuous torque input with a maximum magnitude of one.

 Used in: